 Home to a stunning array and exceptional density of big game, Kenya's Masai Mara Reserve is justifiably one of Africa's most famous parks.
 The sheer quantity of wildlife on display during each game drive is outstanding.
 There are very few places on the continent that offer such good big five viewing and the Mara also hosts the Great Migration's immense herds towards the end of the year.
 Following the great migration from a hot air balloon, is an amazing way to take in the vastness of the Masai Mara's untamed wilderness and the incredible density of the wildlife on the plains.

-However, it must be said that the Mara's reputation has a price: this is one of the busiest parks in Africa.
+It must be said that the Mara's reputation has a price: this is one of the busiest parks in Africa.
 Its proximity to Nairobi means it is very easily accessed, and as a result it is full of day-trippers and package tours and large hotels.
-It is not uncommon to have more than 10 vehicles around a pride of lion...
+It is not uncommon to have more than 10 vehicles around a pride of lion.

 But like any sought-after tourist destination, you have to look beyond the crowds and see the essence of the park underneath.
 The Masai Mara is classic Africa; awe-inspiring endless plains, studded with the odd acacia tree, with a fantastic diversity and density of wildlife.
 This is the landscape that most people bring to mind when they think of Africa.
 The BBC's famous Big Cat Diary was filmed here, and as such, it has incredible big cats!
-In addition, between August and the end of October the herds of the Great Migration pass through the area, in one of the world's most spectacular and impressive wildlife events.
+In addition, between July and the end of October around twenty-five percent of the wildebeest herds embarking on the Great Migration pass through the area, in one of the world's most spectacular and impressive wildlife events.

 The Great Wildebeest Migration

 The Great Migration throughout most of the year makes its way around the Serengeti National Park